panzhengyang/basic_fortran_study/README.md

 some codes is originate from High Performance Computing in the Physical Sciences taught by Thorne, M.S.

-some codes is from peter shearer's book introduction to computing
+some codes is from Peter Shearer's book introduction to computing